Montreal is known in Canada for its smoked meat and poutine, but in fact, the city feeds on chicken.

 The demand for chicken is so enormous in this city that it creates the kind of line-ups that the Soviet Union was once known for.
 All over the Plateau Mont-Royal, the Portuguese chicken rotisseries are overwhelmed with chicken-hungry queues that wrap around the block, interfering with sidewalk traffic and generating hungry noise late into the night.

-Slightly less known and significantly less inundated – probably due to the absence of copious amounts of spicy sauce on the portions – is Portugalia, also on Rachel (this stretch of the street can be qualified as the chicken district), and this is the best bet for the discerning chicken lover who has also grasped the value of time.
+Slightly less known and significantly less inundated – possibly due to the absence of copious amounts of spicy sauce on the portions – is Portugalia, also on Rachel (this stretch of the street can rightfully be qualified as the chicken district), and this is the best bet for the discerning chicken lover who has also grasped the value of time.
 Coco Rico (the sound a rooster makes in Portuguese) on St-Laurent is another serious chicken establishment where people eat silently on bar stools facing a mirror-covered wall, savoring each morsel of flesh and witnessing themselves in the act.

 The servers at these restaurants are heroes who spend their days bent over charcoal grills - including in the humid Montreal summer - and yet, they are, without exception, cheerful and pleasant, acknowledging the importance of the order of every seeker who has come and put in the hours.
-That chicken is, indeed, a sacred food for the residents of this province is clear from the name of its dominant casual dining chain (best known for its rotisserie chicken): St-Hubert.
+That chicken is, indeed, a sacred food for the residents of this province is clear from the name of its dominant diner chain (best known for its chicken): St-Hubert.
 Where else in the world does a chicken joint bear a saint’s name?

 One thing I always notice about chicken products and chicken restaurants is how delighted their mascot chicken appears to be proffering its flesh.
-The smiling little rooster that is the logo of St-Hubert even has an index finger up in the air as if he’s got a recipe idea.
+The smiling little rooster that is the logo of St-Hubert even has an index finger up in the air as if he’s got a bright idea.
 The chicken painted on the side of Ma Poule Mouillée, however, is more honest in this respect.
 With its beak gaping open, it seems to be in some distress, and its name says it all, besides: the chicken’s absolutely terrified.
 And for this reason - and for all the tasty Saturday nights and take-aways - I always say before digging in: “Thank you, chicken.”